-- 1. Present clear statements of the major contents of the books of the Old Testament - 2.
-Identify the main historical, social and cultural factors that provided the context of the composition of the Old Testament - 3.
-Engage critically with significant introductory secondary literature in the study of the Old Testament
+- Analyse the major narratives, themes and structures of the books of the Old Testament - 2.
+Assess the significance of the main historical, social and cultural factors that provided the context of the composition of the Old Testament

-- 4. Utilise basic skills in performing historical-critical exegesis of Old Testament texts - 5.
-Apply insights from their study to Christian life and ministry within their particular context
+- 3. Integrate significant secondary literature into a formal critical essay on the text of the Old Testament - 4.
+Utilise skills of historical-critical exegesis in the interpretation of Old Testament texts - Apply insights from their study to Christian life and ministry within a range of contexts